 So, how can you improve your lead generation strategy?
 The same way an investment advisor would build you a profitable and sustainable portfolio…diversification.
 You will need to get off your ass and put some time into this…but it’s your business; I’m sure you’ll be willing to do whatever it takes to make it work.
 Here is a list of things’ you NEED to do, including acknowledging that lead generation is for every business, no matter the size and that there are many affordable ways to do it as long as you put in the effort.
 Start with the following:

-- Build a minimum 10-page website with at least 1,000 words on each page – DO NOT plagiarise another website, Google and other search engines don’t rank you if you plagiarise.
+- Build a minimum 10-page website with at least 1,000 words on each page–DO NOT plagiarize another website, Google and other search engines don’t rank you if you plagiarize.

 - Use Local Listings – Google My Business, Bing, YellowPages, Phyxter Local Partners, Better Business Bureau, basically put your business everywhere you can for free.
 Side note, there are hundreds of places online to put a business listing for free.
 If you want us to create a list for you, just submit a request here.

 - Use risk-free lead generation platforms: Obviously, we’re going to list the Phyxter Pro app; it’s risk-free because you can quote and connect with new customers and only pay us whenever you get paid.
 Some other companies that have similar models are Clipcall, JiffyPro, Task Rabbit, CraftJack, and Contractor.com.
 There are a ton of companies that offer lead generation services specifically for contractors, so do your research and take advantage of the ones that you don’t have to pay for unless you get paid!